jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-11.md

 peasant communities, developed historically in the wake of both modern and ancient capitalism.
-Again plenty of facts can be adduced from the past to make up a counterargument that will be effective but is irrelevant in a discussion of present condi tions and future alternatives.8 If we do decide to The Civilization of Capitalism 127 embark upon historical disquisition at all, then even many of those facts which to radical critics may seem to be the most eligible ones for their purpose will often look differently if viewed in the light of a comparison with the corresponding facts of pre-capitalist experience.
+Again plenty of facts can be adduced from the past to make up a counterargument that will be effective but is irrelevant in a discussion of present condi tions and future alternatives.8 If we do decide to embark upon historical disquisition at all, then even many of those facts which to radical critics may seem to be the most eligible ones for their purpose will often look differently if viewed in the light of a comparison with the corresponding facts of pre-capitalist experience.
 And it cannot be